cerebral-technology/alexmill.github.io/posts/_posts/2017-08-10-when-to-use-fixed-effects-vs-clustered-standard-errors-panel-data.md

 **Some illustrative examples:**

-- If you have experimental data where you assign treatments randomly, but make repeated observations for each individual/group over time, you would be justified in omitting fixed effects, but would want to cluster your SEs.
+- If you have experimental data where you assign treatments randomly, but make repeated observations for each individual/group over time, you would be justified in omitting fixed effects (because randomization should have eliminated any correlations with inherent characteristics of your individuals/groups), but would want to cluster your SEs (because one person's data at time *t* is probably influenced by their data at time *t-1*).

 - Alternatively, if you have many observations per group for non-experimental data, but each within-group observation can be considered as an i.i.d. draw from their larger group (e.g., you have observations from many schools, but each group is a randomly drawn subset of students from their school), you would want to include fixed effects but would not need clustered SEs.